Uncovering Overfitting in Large Language Model Editing: Introduction

 \section{Introduction}

 Large Language Models (LLMs) have achieved remarkable success across various Natural Language Processing (NLP) tasks \citep{zhao2023survey}, yet they often contain outdated or incorrect information, raising concerns about their reliability and factual accuracy.
 Knowledge Editing \citep{yao-etal-2023-editing} has emerged as a promising solution to precisely update or correct a model’s knowledge.
-Approaches to knowledge editing fall into two main categories: parameter-preserving methods, such as SERAC \citep{mitchell2022memory} and T-patcher \citep{huangtransformer}, which adjust outputs by storing external knowledge, and parameter-modifying methods, which directly alter the model’s internal parameters.
-The latter includes fine-tuning-based methods like FT-L \citep{zhu2020modifying}, meta-learning approaches such as KE \citep{de2021editing} and MEND \citep{mitchell2021fast}, and locate-then-edit methods like ROME \citep{meng2022locating} and MEMIT \citep{meng2022mass}.
+Among the different editing strategies, parameter-modifying methods, which directly alter the model’s internal parameters, have garnered significant attention from the research community.
+These include fine-tuning-based techniques such as FT-L \citep{zhu2020modifying}, meta-learning approaches like KE \citep{de2021editing} and MEND \citep{mitchell2021fast}, and locate-then-edit techniques such as ROME \citep{meng2022locating} and MEMIT \citep{meng2022mass}.

 Although existing methods have achieved promising results, their performance experiences a catastrophic decline when transferred to complex tasks involving reasoning \citep{yao-etal-2023-editing}.
 For instance, in the representative multi-hop reasoning task, after the LLM is updated with \emph{Steve Jobs} as \emph{the founder of Microsoft}, it can easily respond to straightforward questions like ``\emph{Who is the founder of Microsoft?}'' with ``\emph{Steve Jobs}.''
 However, it struggles to accurately answer more complex queries, such as ``\emph{Which college did the founder of Microsoft attend?}''